ChurroC/churro-blog/README.md

 Add millio.js after testing speed increase and maybe try the compiler too until the react one "comes out"

+Maybe make packages for broadcast api with state between tabs also make a package for nextTheme but better with cookies.

 ## Info

 Just for myself but useHasMounted for when you dont want one component server rendred but children server rendered like theme context.